Particle Number Conservation and Block Structures in Matrix Product States: Matrix Product Operators

 Furthermore, the MPO rank of $\ten{S}$ is bounded by $K+2$.
 If for some $d \in \N_0$, we have $ t_{ij} = 0$ whenever $\abs{i-j} > d$, then the MPO ranks of $\ten S$ are bounded by $2d+2$. \end{theorem}

-\begin{proof} We divide this claim into two cases $k \leq \frac{K}{2}$ and $k > \frac{K}{2}$ and show by induction over $k$ that the rank of $T_k$ for $k\leq \frac{K}{2}$ can be bounded by $2+2k$.
+{For the proof, we proceed as follows:} We divide the claim into two cases $k \leq \frac{K}{2}$ and $k > \frac{K}{2}$ and show by induction over $k$ that the rank of $T_k$ for $k\leq \frac{K}{2}$ can be bounded by $2+2k$.
 Consequently, for $k=\frac{K}{2}$ we find that the rank of $\ten{S}$ can be bounded by $K+2$.
 This is also the bound for the rank of the matrix $M_T$.
 For the sparse coefficient matrix we directly consider $M_T$, since the rank is maximized at the center of the representation, where the rank of $W_{T}^5$ and the rank of $W_{T}^6$ can be bounded by $d$ in both cases.
-Thus the rank of $M_T$ is bounded by $2d+2$.
-This proof is rather cumbersome and therefore it is done in detail in Appendix~\ref{app:oneelecproof}. \end{proof}
+Thus the rank of $M_T$ is bounded by $2d+2$. {The details of the proof are given Appendix~\ref{app:oneelecproof}.}

 The case of two-electron operators $\ten{D}$ given by

 is more involved but can be dealt with quite analogously.
 We briefly note that due to the anticommutation relations \eqref{eq:anticomm}, one only needs to do the sum over $i_1 < i_2$, $j_1 < j_2$, which reduces the number of terms: By grouping together